 Economic Rent Definition

-Economic rent refers to the amount that is paid to the owner of a factor of production in excess of the cost that is to be necessarily incurred on utilizing such factors in the production process.
-These factors of production could include land, labor, capital, etc. It represents the amount earned by the owner over and above his expectations or what he would have earned in the normal market scenario.
+Economic rent refers to the amount paid to the owner of a factor of production over the cost that is to be necessarily incurred on utilizing such elements in the production process.
+These factors of production could include land, labor, capital, etc. It represents the amount earned by the owner over and above his expectations or what he would have made in the normal market scenario.

 Example of Economic Rent

-A recruitment agency contacts an unskilled worker for the post of a security guard.
-Although the guard is willing to work for $400 per month, the labor union of which he is a part states that no person can be recruited for less than $450 per month.
-This is because there is a shortage of workers in that area, and the labor union wants to use the situation in favor of the workers.
+A recruitment agency contacts an unskilled worker for a security guard post.
+Although the guard is willing to work for $400 per month, the labor union of which he is a part states that one can recruit no person for less than $450 per month.
+That is because there is a shortage of workers in that area, and the labor union wants to use the situation in favor of the workers.

 - Agreed Price = $450